oven-sh/bun/README.md

 #### Instant CSS

-When using `<link rel="stylesheet">`, Speedy HMR "just works", with zero configuration and without modifying HTML.
+When using `<link rel="stylesheet">`, Bun HMR "just works", with zero configuration and without modifying HTML.

 Here's how:

 - On page load, CSS files are built per request
 - When you make a change to a local CSS file, a file change notification is pushed over the websocket connection to the browser (HMR client)
 - For the first update, instead of asking for a new file to build, it asks for a list of files that the file within the `<link rel="stylesheet">` imports, and any those `@import`, recursively.
 If `index.css` imports `link.css` and `link.css` imports `colors.css`, that list will include `index.css`, `link.css`, and `colors.css`.
 - Preserving import order, the link tags are replaced in a single DOM update.
-This time, an additional query string flag is added `?noimport` which tells the Speedy CSS Scanner to remove any `@import` statements from the built CSS file.
+This time, an additional query string flag is added `?noimport` which tells the Bun CSS Scanner to remove any `@import` statements from the built CSS file.

 While this approach today is fast, there are more scalable alternatives to large codebases worth considering (such as, a bundling format that supports loading individual files unbundled).
 This may change in the near future.